-A. Alameda CTC developed Implementation Guidelines for the Local Streets and Roads funds to clarify eligible fund uses and expenditures in association with new, 10-year Master Program Funding Agreements for the November 2000 voter-approved Measure B pass-through funds.
+A. Alameda CTC developed Implementation Guidelines for the Local Streets and Roads funds to clarify eligible fund uses and expenditures in association with Master Program Funding Agreements for the November 2000 voter-approved Measure B Direct Local Distribution funds (formally known as "pass-through funds".
 The Expenditure Plan allocates 22.34 percent of Measure B funds for Local Streets and Roads programs and projects.
-The original program funding agreements for Measure B pass-through funds expired in spring 2012, and Alameda CTC put in place the new Master Program Funding Agreements to continue fund allocations for the remaining term of Measure B funds allocations through June 2022.
-In addition, the Master Program Funding Agreements include a new local, voter-approved revenue stream, the Vehicle Registration Fee (VRF), which will provide approximately \$11 million per year for transportation improvements throughout the County.
+In 2012, the Master Programs Funding Agreements were updated to include the voter approved Measure F - Vehicle Registration Fee (VRF) program.
 The VRF includes 60 percent of net revenues for a Local Streets and Roads Program.
-These Implementation Guidelines define the eligible uses and allocation process for the Measure B and VRF Local Streets and Roads funds and reflect new policies approved by the Alameda CTC.
+In November 2014, voters approved the 2014 Transportation Expenditure Plan, Measure BB, which allocates 20.00 percent of funds for a Local Streets and Roads program.
+New Master Programs Funding Agreements were subsequently developed to incorporate Measure BB funds.